Fort William Augustus

-Fort William Augustus (also known as Grassy Island Fort, Fort Phillips) was a British fort built on Grassy Island off of Canso, Nova Scotia during the lead up to Father Rale's War (1720).
+Fort William Augustus (also known as Grassy Island Fort, Fort Phillips) was a British fort built on Grassy Island off of Canso, Nova Scotia, during the lead up to Father Rale's War (1720).
 In the wake of The Squirrel Affair and the British attack on Fort St. Louis (at present-day Guysborough), Cyprian Southack urged Governor Richard Philipps to build the fort.
-The Fort was named after King George's son Prince William, Duke of Cumberland.
+The Fort was named after Prince William, Duke of Cumberland, a son of George II of Great Britain.

 Construction

+In 1720, the New Englanders began to construct Fort William Augustus (also known as Fort Phillips after the Governor of Nova Scotia Richard Philipps.
+Erection of a permanent facility was a violation of long-standing agreements between the Mi'kmaq and the British Americans.
+This significant violation helped precipitate Father Rale's War two years later.

-On 7 August 1720, 60–75 Mi'kmaq joined French fishermen from Petit de Grats and attacked Fort William Augustus (also known as Fort Phillips, after the Governor of Nova Scotia Richard Philipps) as it was being built.
+On 7 August 1720, a party of 60–75 Mi'kmaq joined French fishermen from Petit de Grats in an attack on Fort Phillips as it was being built.
 The Mi'kmaq killed three men, wounded four, and caused significant damage.
-The New Englanders took 21 prisoners which they transported to Annapolis Royal.
-This raid on Canso was significant because of the involvement of the Mi'kmaq and was significant in leading to Father Rale's War.
+The New Englanders took 21 prisoners, which they transported to Annapolis Royal.
+This raid on Canso was significant because of the involvement of the Mi'kmaq and its further contribution to Father Rale's War.

-In late 1720, the New Englanders built a fort named Fort Phillips, after the Governor of Nova Scotia Richard Philipps.
-Construction of a permanent facility was a violation of long-standing agreements between the Mi'kmaq and the fishermen.
-This significant violation helped precipitate Father Rale's War.